- Negative Impact of Stress on Our Health & Academic Performance

 On the other hand, we live in a world where it’s hard to find our parasympathetic state sometimes.

-Genexa Stress Buster is a homeopathic blend, completely safe for kids as young as two, that may help your kids settle down when feeling test anxiety.
+Genexa Calm Keeper is a homeopathic blend, completely safe for kids as young as three, that may help your kids settle down when feeling test anxiety.

 We also want to help kids utilize the power of their parasympathetic state, and while teaching them to breathe is the best and most important step, some kids want a little help.